Kirk Cousins: 2016

-2017: Final year in Washington
+2017

 Again set to become an unrestricted free agent in the offseason, Cousins and the Redskins attempted to work out a long-term deal before the start of free agency, but could only come to an agreement on the exclusive franchise tag on February 28, 2017, becoming the first quarterback in NFL history to be franchise-tagged in consecutive years.

-During a Week 3 27-10 victory over the Oakland Raiders on NBC Sunday Night Football, Cousins went 25-for-30 for a season-high 365 yards and three touchdowns, earning him his fourth NFC Offensive Player of the Week award of his career.
+During a Week 3 27–10 victory over the Oakland Raiders on NBC Sunday Night Football, Cousins went 25-for-30 for a season-high 365 yards and three touchdowns, earning him his fourth NFC Offensive Player of the Week award of his career.
 During Week 10 against the Minnesota Vikings, Cousins tied his single-game career-high with two rushing touchdowns in the 38–30 loss.
 The Redskins finished the 2017 season with a 7–9 record and missed the playoffs.

 Cousins finished the season 347-of-540 for 4,093 yards, 27 touchdowns, and 13 interceptions.
 The 2017 season marked his third consecutive season of passing for at least 4,000 yards.
 In addition to his passing totals, he rushed 49 times for 179 yards and four rushing touchdowns.
 Cousins was ranked 94th by his peers on the NFL Top 100 Players of 2018.